Main Literacy Programme

 The Main Literacy Programme (MLP) is delivered using the Orton-Gillingham (OG) approach

-Lessons are taught in accordance with the Orton-Gillingham principles:
+Lessons are taught following the Orton-Gillingham principles:

 • Emotionally sound – Lessons tailored to students’ abilities